 The English Department offers programs in seven areas of minor concentration: African/African American Literature, Business/Technical Writing, Creative Writing, Film Criticism, Journalism, Linguistics, and Literature.
 Any degree candidate may earn a minor concentration by pursuing one of the following courses of study.
 (With one exception, of course: Literature track B.A. and B.S.Ed. majors cannot also take a minor in Literature.)

-If you are interested in enrolling in one of these minors, please contact the coordinator(s) of the minor as listed below.
-You can also contact any English Department major advisor.
+If you are interested in enrolling in one of these minors, please contact the English Dept's main office (610-436-2822) to obtain the name and contact information for the 2014-2015 minor coordinator.